uw-biorobotics/IKBT/README.md

 # Current News

+## July 2019
+Work aimed at \#15 and \#18 is still ongoing (it's tough!).
+But a few smaller bugs have been fixed which are now in the 'testing' branch.
+Please try that branch and post issues.
+THX.

 ## May 2019
 BH is working on a new implementation of the solution graph and generating the list of solutions (much trickier that it seems at first!).
 I've taken this work to a private repo fork to decluter this page, but will merge and commit shortly.